GaloisInc/ivorylang-org/pages/tower-overview.md

 # Tower Language Overview

-[Tower][tower] is a language for composing Ivory programs into real-time tasks.
+The Tower Language is an eDSL for composing Ivory programs into real-time systems.
+Tower programs specify communication channels, tasks, and signal handlers, and generate Ivory code which implements scheduling and communication for real-time operating systems.

 Tower is both a specification language and a code generator.
 A Tower program describes communication channels and tasks, and provides an Ivory implementation